sushmitha-b-s/programming-joke/README.md

 ## [ Check out the deployed version here!](https://sushmitha-randomjoke.netlify.com)
 ## Project Details

-This is the simple web app that shows random joke setup and its punchline(after few seconds).
+This is the simple and responsive web-application that shows random joke setup and its punchline(after few seconds).
 It also allows you to share the joke on Facebook and Gmail.(completed in 1-day)

 ## Table of contents: